 When explaining the design of a mobile phone app, it is useful to show example screens.
 They don't need to be a full colour representation, a simple sketch with indications of colour can help people to understand the design, see important features and show how it would work.

-Sketching example screen layouts is a good way to help your team make decisions on how the application could look at different stages.
+Sketching example screen layouts and how they interlink is a good way to help your team make decisions on how the application could look at different stages.